Last modified: December 22, 2025

 Alternate Names: Bullhead Shark, Port Jackson shark, horned shark, hornback shark.
 Called tiburón cabeza de toro, tiburón cornudo or tiburón puerco in Mexico.

 Identification: Horn sharks are spotted sharks with a somewhat pig-like snout.
-They have a strong spine at the front of each dorsal fin (which accounts for their name) and an anal fin.
+They have a strong spine at the front of each dorsal fin, which accounts for their name.
 Their coloring is tan to dark brown or grayish with black spots above, pale yellowish below.
+Young fish sometimes have white spots.

 Horn shark caught at the Cabrillo Mole in Avalon

-Range: Found in the tropics, Peru to Columbia, the Pacific coast of Mexico, the Gulf of California, and California.
-Common in southern California and found north to San Francisco Bay and Bolinas Bay, northern California.
+Found in the tropics, Peru to Columbia, the Pacific coast of Mexico, the Gulf of California (Sea of Cortez), and California.
+Common in southern California.
+Less common but found north to San Francisco Bay and Bolinas Bay, northern California.

-Habitat: Prefers rocky areas although also found near sandy areas that contain kelp.
+Habitat: Found from intertidal areas down to about 650 feet.
+Young horn sharks seem to prefer relatively shallow, sandy flats while the adults prefer rocky reefs and kelp beds.
 They are nocturnal, bottom-feeding foragers who prefer to spend their daylight hours resting on the bottom or in caves and crevices.
 At night they head out in their search for food—primarily squids, urchins, crustaceans, anemones and mollusks—but rarely are they found more than six feet from the bottom.
-Found intertidally down to about 650 feet.
+Juveniles like softer-bodied prey like worms and sea anemones.
+In some areas the horn sharks move out to deeper waters during the winter, colder-water months.

 Shoreline: Occasionally caught by anglers fishing rocky areas near kelp.